 How to File a Slip and Fall Claim in Chicago

-The actions you take after a slip and fall accident will greatly impact your claims process.
-It’s important to report the accident to the owner of the premises, take photographs of the accident site and injuries, collect contact information from witnesses, and seek medical treatment.
+The actions you take after a trip and fall accident will greatly impact your claims process.
+It’s important to report the accident to the premises owner, take photographs of the accident site and injuries, collect contact information from witnesses, and seek medical treatment.
 Make sure you follow your doctor’s recommendations, as it could look as though your injuries are not as severe if you do not.

 Once you’re ready to learn about your options, get in touch with a slip and fall attorney in Chicago.
 Your lawyer at Thomas Law Offices will be able to explain the claims process to you and help you get started.
 You will likely begin by retelling your accident, and your attorney will start an investigation to get to the bottom of what happened.
 Then, they’ll use that evidence to determine how the property owner was negligent and what you’re owed as a result.